 Although there are advertisements and branded videos on Kuaishou, industry insiders also surmise that many brands are reluctant to run ads on Kuaishou because they don’t want the reportedly low-class content on the platform to hurt their brand reputation.

-While Douyin does have live streaming features, it hasn’t expanded them as much since short videos is still their core product that Douyin is earning revenue from.
+While Douyin does have live-streaming features, it hasn’t expanded them as much since short videos are still the core product that Douyin is earning revenue.

-Bilibili is a video streaming site popular among young Chinese people (mainly 25 and younger) who are interesting in animation, comics, and games.
-It has about 85 million monthly active users.
+Bilibili is a video streaming site popular among young Chinese people (mainly 25 and younger) who are interested in animation, comics, and games.

-There are a lot of streamers in cosplay, video game streaming, and an increasing amount of streamers doing ASMR, which is a sound creation technique meant to give the viewer a relaxing tingle at the back of their head and/or spine.
+There are a lot of live streamers in cosplay, and video games, and an increasing amount of live streamers doing ASMR, which is a sound creation technique meant to give the viewer a relaxing tingle at the back of their head and/or spine.

 The platform has grown significantly over the past few years and more and more brands are showing interest in it, it is definitely worth keeping an eye on.

 In China, one of the fastest-growing and largest gaming markets in the world, there are a number of very popular video game live-streaming apps including Huya, Douyu, Chushou, and Panda TV.

 Huya is a gaming/lifestyle platform launched in November 2014.
 It boasts 91.5M users and, while Huya does have lifestyle content, it is an example of a gaming platform and is known for its active video game streaming community.